Computational Biology and Biomedical Informatics

 M.S. (en route to the Ph.D.)
 Students enrolled in the Ph.D. program may be awarded an M.S. degree en route as they satisfy the requirements for the Ph.D. degree.
 To qualify for the awarding of the en route M.S. degree a student must (1) complete two years (four terms) of study in the Ph.D. program; (2) complete the required coursework for the Ph.D. program, with ten required course credits taken at Yale including three successful research rotations; and (3) meet the graduate school’s grade requirements.

-CB&B 5620b / AMTH 765b / ENAS 5620b / INP 562b / INP 7562b / MB&B 5620b / PHYS 5620b, Modeling Biological Systems II Thierry Emonet, Jing Yan, and Damon Clark
+CB&B 5620b / ENAS 5620b / INP 7562b / MB&B 5620b / MCDB 5620b / PHYS 5620b, Modeling Biological Systems II Thierry Emonet and Harry McNamara

 This course covers advanced topics in computational biology.
 How do cells compute, how do they count and tell time, how do they oscillate and generate spatial patterns?
 Topics include time-dependent dynamics in regulatory, signal-transduction, and neuronal networks; fluctuations, growth, and form; mechanics of cell shape and motion; spatially heterogeneous processes; diffusion.
 This year, the course spends roughly half its time on mechanical systems at the cellular and tissue level, and half on models of neurons and neural systems in computational neuroscience.
-Prerequisite: a 200-level biology course or permission of the instructor.
+Prerequisite: a 2000-level biology course or permission of the instructor.

-M 12:20pm-2:50pm
+M 10am-11am

 CB&B 5800a, Bioinformatics Algorithms in Genomics Haoyu Cheng